borg6/HospitalHrManagement-System/website/versioned_docs/version-1.4/channel-slack-handling-events.md

 ## Handling Events with Router

 Bottender offers a bunch of helpers to route within your Slack or multi-platform app.
-To learn more about how to use those Slack particular routes wi
+To learn more about how to use those Slack particular routes with router, check out [Slack Routing](channel-slack-routing.md).